deliberate-programming/training-room/.doc/setup.md

 ![](images/tool_check.png)

-Now create a text file in the repository and watch what happens in the console/shell windows:
+Now create a text file (e.g. `a.txt`) in the repository and watch what happens in the console/shell window:

 ![](images/tool_check_change.png)